Skip to main content

 • cards unchanged

-• number of detected errors (including detailed list if present)
+• number of detected errors (with detailed list if present)

-You can download the list of errors or send them to the email address defined in the template.
+The list of errors can be downloaded or sent to the email address configured in the template.

 Export

-(if the template contains its own filter, exporting only filtered cards is disabled)
+• If the template already contains its own filter, exporting only filtered cards is not allowed

 Import from relational databases

-This feature allows data import from relational database tables and is suitable for simple synchronization cases where no specific application logic is needed.
+This feature imports data from relational database tables, suitable for straightforward synchronization scenarios.

-For more complex integrations, external connectors may be implemented using the CMDBuild Advanced Connector framework, which supports custom synchronization logic through Groovy scripts.
+For more complex integrations, external connectors can be implemented using the CMDBuild Advanced Connector with Groovy scripts.

 CMDBuild must be able to access a supported external DBMS (PostgreSQL, MySQL, Oracle or SQLServer).

-The interface requires only the template, which includes:
+The interface requires only selecting the template, which includes:

 • Key attribute: used to match existing cards in Merge mode

-• Mapping criteria: mapping between database columns and class attributes
+• Mapping criteria: mapping between table columns and class attributes

 Import from DWG files (2D floor plans)